MicrochipTech/SMART_TRANSPORT/BLE_StarNetwork_Trailer/README.md

 ## 3. Hardware Setup<a name="step3">

-- In the RNBD451 Add on Board, the gpio pins are not brought out.
-For this application, the GPIO pin PA0 in the Remote module is connected to an NC pin on the Mikro Bus header.
-Using the relay we have connected the Solenoid by giving the Gpio pin(PA0) as Input to the relay.
-And in the same manner Gpio pin(PA0) is given to the Green line of the RGB Module.
+- Connect the QT7 Xpro extension board on the Ext1 header of WBZ351 Curiosity board.
+The PWM pin from the Mikro Bus header of WBZ351 curiosity board is connected to the PWM pin of the Servo motor.

 ## 4. Board Programming<a name="step4">